-Memorial moment in the Garrison Cemetery
+A moment of remembrance at the Garrison Cemetery

 Vilis_Spandegs.jpg

-Vilis Spandegs (1890.-1941.)
-Avots: lv.wikipedia.org/
+Vilis Spandegs (1890-1941) Source: lv.wikipedia.org/

-Kokle's grandson Sandris, grandson Alberts and grandson Adele Līviņi planted an oak tree so that the bright memory of the last commander of the 7th Sigulda Infantry Regiment, a knight of the Lāčplēsis Tomb Order, then Colonel Viļa Spandega, would live forever.
-Together with the MSB guys, we brought Ozoliņa from the land of the great Latvian Zigfrīds Kalačs.
-The choice was not random.
-In the early spring of 1919, in the battles near Rezaka, Jaunlaicene, Ape, the second battalion of Valmiera regiment was commanded by our county resident (Gaujaen) Kārlis Bojārs - III class knight of the Lāčplēsis War Order, commander of the 7th Sigulda Infantry Regiment The heroes do not die.
-They will live in the heart of our nation even when there will be no children of my generation - Alūksne and the true history of Latvia more than 60 years ago.
-May there never be a shortage of heroes who are able and willing to give away everything they have for their homeland, for their country and for the Nation. ”
+Kokle's grandson Sandris, great-grandson Alberts and great-granddaughter Adele Līviņi planted an oak tree so that the bright memory of the last commander of the 7th Sigulda Infantry Regiment, the Cavalier of the Order of the Tomb of Lāčplēsis, the then Colonel Vilis Spandegs, would live forever.
+We brought the oak tree together with the MSB guys from the land of the great Latvian Zigfrīds Kalačis.
+The choice was not accidental.
+In the early spring of 1919, during the battles near Rezaka, Jaunlaicene, Ape, the second battalion of the Valmiera Regiment was commanded by our local (from Gauje) Kārlis Bojārs - Cavalier of the 3rd Class of the Order of the Tomb of Lāčplēsis, commander of the 7th Sigulda Infantry Regiment before the arrival of Colonel V. Spandegs in Alūksne in 1936.
+Heroes do not die.
+They will live in the hearts of our people even when my generation - the true bearers of Alūksne and Latvia's history more than 60 years ago - is gone.
+May there never be a shortage of heroes who are able and willing to give everything they have for their homeland, their country and their people."

 Storyteller: Uldis Veldre; Wrote down this story: Uldis Veldre